asgood23/STATIONS/faceland/faceland.md

 nav_order: 5
 ---

-# Faceland: a Sphere of Masks, Dolls, Puppets, and the Humans Who Hide Behind Them
+# Faceland: a World of Masks, Dolls, Puppets, and the Humans Who Hide Behind Them

 Two facts about Faceland: